VisenDev/Saver5/README.md

 - The source code for the previous upload/download program (Saver3) can be found in `docs` under `Saver3.bas`.
 The previous version was written in Visual Basic for Windows XP

 # To run the Demo
-You must have golang installed
+You need to have Go and gcc installed

 *On Mac/linux*
 ```